biokg-llm25/biokg-llm/README.md

 - The process begins with **data collection**, where drug leaflets are scraped from online pharmacies using a Python-based web scraper and converted into machine-readable text.

-- Next, this raw text is processed using a **prompt-based approach with a Large Language Model** for information extraction, focusing on drug-related entities and their relationships.
+- The raw text is then processed using a **prompt-based approach with an LLM** to extract drug-related entities and their relationships.

 - Extracted entities are further refined using **Named Entity Recognition** and **relation mapping**, then transformed into graph nodes and labeled edges.

-Finally, the data is post-processed and organized into a **CSV format**, forming the foundation of the knowledge graph.
+Finally, the structured data is post-processed and organized into a **CSV format**, forming the foundation of the MEDAKA knowledge graph.

 > 📌 *[Figure 1](#figure-1-pipeline) above shows a visual overview of the pipeline, highlighting each step from raw data collection to graph construction.*